USRSE/usrse.github.io/README.md

 #### Post New Jobs to Twitter

-The same workflow [jobs-poster.yaml](.github/workflows/jobs-poster.yaml)  has a follow up step that uses output from the [Jobs updater](https://github.com/rseng/jobs-updater) to then make these same posts on Twitter.
+The same workflow [jobs-poster.yaml](.github/workflows/jobs-poster.yaml) has a follow-up step that uses output from the [Jobs updater](https://github.com/rseng/jobs-updater) to then make these same posts on Twitter.
 In order for this work, using the account that you want to tweet from, you should sign into the [developer portal](https://developer.twitter.com/en/portal/) and make a new project